 1. Insurability is Locked in No Matter What Happens in the Future

 Even if your baby were to develop health complications later in life, their insurability is already locked in through an existing policy.
 In other words, you are protecting your baby’s future insurability.

-While it’s uncommon to develop a medical condition during childhood, some parents choose to protect their baby’s insurability, just in case.
-Sometimes, a personal experience with a medical condition is a catalyst to purchase life insurance for your child:
+- While it’s uncommon to develop a medical condition during childhood, some parents choose to protect their baby’s insurability, just in case.

 A child’s life insurance policy is typically in the form of whole life insurance.
 (Or, you can add a child rider onto your or your partner’s policy.)

 Whole life insurance policies include a tax-advantaged cash-value.

 - In addition to providing a death benefit, whole life insurance accumulates cash value, also called a savings component

 - Cash value can be borrowed against and used for –